m1dnight/exbin/README.md

 HOST=example.com
 DATABASE_DATA=/tmp/exbindata
 API_KEY=mysupersecretkey
+BRAND=ExBin
 ```

 Copy the `docker-compose.yaml` file, and change accordingly.
 Finally, run it with `docker-compose up`.

+## Custom Branding in Docker

+To create a custom logo when you use Docker do the following.
+Let's assume your logo is located on your host at `/path/my_logo.png`.
+Additionally, the version of Elixir you are running is 0.1.3 (you can see this on the about page).
+To overwrite the logo, mount your file as a volume at `/app/lib/exbin-0.1.3/priv/static/images/logo.png`.
+This will overwrite the logo with your own.

 # Things To Do